Pate En Croute

 Add a little water (one teaspoon) with an egg yolk and mix, paint the cover and edges.

-Bake in hot oven (oven with fan heat if possible), thermostat 7, during 1h
+Bake in hot oven (oven with fan heat if possible), thermostat 7 for 1 hour

-Once finished cooking and the pie-crust cooled … it remains only to pour some jelly throught the vent, and put in the fridge … and the next morning to unmold the pie-crust …
+Once finished cooking and the pie-crust is cooled … it remains only to pour some jelly though the vent, and put in the fridge … and the next morning to unmold the pie-crust.